 Ethnic Lahu women and their children head to the village church for a UNICEF-supported nutrition counseling session in Yan Mai village, Mong Khet Township, eastern Shan State, Myanmar.

-UNICEF in Myanmar
+Why UNICEF works in Myanmar

-Multiple humanitarian crises endanger children in Myanmar
+Multiple humanitarian crises are endangering children in Myanmar.

 Myanmar country locator map

-Some 940,000 Rohingya refugees from Myanmar — including close to 491,000 children — are currently living in Cox’s Bazar District of Bangladesh, having fled genocide in 2017.
-Learn more about how UNICEF is supporting Rohingya refugees in Bangladesh.
+Myanmar is also home to 417,000 stateless Rohingyas, an extremely vulnerable Muslim minority population.
+Roughly 940,000 Rohingya refugees from Myanmar — including close to 500,000 children — live in Cox’s Bazar District of Bangladesh, having fled genocide in 2017.

 Kids in Sittwe, Rakhine State, Myanmar, climb on trees felled by Cyclone Mocha.